brayest/AWS-ECS-REDIS-PYTHON-CONSUL-TERRAFORM/README.md

 terraform apply
 ```

-Watch Terrafor work for you, keep in mind that some resources take longer to provision that others so after terraform finishes it might take some time for AWS to finish provisioning the the whole infrastructure, so be patient.
-Also, it is terraform fails time to time. **IF** you encounter an error run
+Watch Terraform work for you, keep in mind that some resources take longer to provision than others so after terraform finishes it might take some time for AWS to finish provisioning the the whole infrastructure, so be patient.
+Also, Terraform fails time to time. **IF** you encounter an error run

 ```bash
 terraform destroy